Who is Hailey Pitcher?

 I'm Hailey Pitcher, and I'm glad you're here!
 I hope the traffic wasn't too bad.
 Can I get you a drink?
 The usual?
 Alright, fine, I'll get to the part where I tell you about myself.

 In my freshman year, I also began participating in BUTV.
 First, starting as a stage manager for The Wire, I learned the basic skills needed behind the scenes of a newscast, such as camera operation, post production and directing.
 Later, I became an anchor, reporting on local, sports, entertainment, national and international news during my four years on the mic.
-In my sophomore year, I was a reporter for Good Morning, BU, reporting at the finish line of the Boston Marathon.

 I've had various internships throughout my college career, ranging from local reporting to overseeing local and national government ordeals to broadcast reporting.
-Some of my favorite moments from my internship experiences were sitting in on Parliamentary meetings and reporting from the CMA Music Festival.
+Some of my favourite moments from my internship experiences were sitting in on Parliamentary meetings and reporting from the CMA Music Festival.

 I was born and raised in New York, and I moved to Tennessee with my family in 2024.
 My family has Irish roots, and we have always taken great pride in our heritage.
 The two constants in my life were always writing and music.
 I got my first guitar when I was six years old.
 I wrote my first short story the same year.
 In high school, I was a stereotypical nerd, always at the yearbook and newspaper offices in the back corner of the school.